mimblewimble/grin-rfcs/text/0000-manual-confirmation.md

 - Avoid adjusting the transaction offset.
 - Avoid adding the output(s) to the transaction.

-By doing the above it won't be possible to add the receipient payment proof.
+By doing the above it won't be possible to add the receipient payment proof[2].
 The endpoint will then return the same received slatepack.

 The status of the transaction in this case will be set as `Receiving (Unsigned)` in the receiver's wallet database.